Temporary Hair Dye Guide

 While all temporary hair dyes have the ability to work on dark hair, their effectiveness and vibrancy can really vary depending on how dark your base is.

 Of course, when it comes to shades like cotton-candy pink and baby blue, having a lighter base works wonders as the hue can show up more easily and with a much stronger pigment.
-If you're wanting a pastel colour but are the proud owner of darker locks, then it may be worth investing in some sort of lightener or bleach first to brighten the hair so it's ready for that splash of colour.
+If you're wanting a pastel color but are the proud owner of darker locks, then it may be worth investing in some sort of lightener or bleach first to brighten the hair so it's ready for that splash of color.

 Does wash out hair dye ruin your hair?